 It is essential to keep your goals realistic to remain motivated to achieve them.
 Setting lofty goals is fine, but you should break them down into smaller chunks to make them more manageable.

 Goals must be aligned with the company’s mission—set goals for a purpose, not just to accomplish something.
-When determining whether a goal is relevant, it is crucial to decide on the critical benefit to the organization.
+When determining whether a goal is relevant, deciding on the critical benefit to the organization is crucial.

 Each goal should have a deadline.
 There isn’t much point in setting a goal without a deadline.
 How can you assess whether something was a success or failure?
 This is why S.M.A.R.T. goals include a due date.
 Although this doesn’t mean all the work is done, you can evaluate the endeavor and set new goals.

 7. Identify your marketing channels and choose your marketing tactics